qmlbook/qmlbook/en/ch15/index.rst

     // links Qt5Core to the project executable target_link_libraries(${PROJECT_NAME} Qt5::Core)

-You see CMake is quit powerful.
+You see CMake is quite powerful.
 It takes some time to get used to the syntax.
 What is said in general that CMake is better suited for large and complex projects.

 .. rubric:: References